interledger/rafiki/packages/documentation/src/content/docs/reference/glossary.md

 Open Payments is an API standard that allows third-parties (with the account holder's consent) to initiate payments and to view the transaction history on the account holder's account.
 For more details, see the [Open Payments website](https://openpayments.guide).

-## Payment Pointer
+## Wallet Address

-A Payment Pointer is a standardized identifier for a payment account.
-In the same way that an email address provides an identifier for a mailbox in the email ecosystem, a payment pointer is used by an account holder to share the details of their account with a counter-party.
+A Wallet Address is a standardized identifier for a payment account.
+In the same way that an email address provides an identifier for a mailbox in the email ecosystem, a wallet address is used by an account holder to share the details of their account with a counter-party.
 For more details, see the [documentation](https://paymentpointers.org/).

 ## Peer